GrantS2S/website/content/integrations/sap/takealot-inventory.md

 ---
-title: "Sync Product & Inventory data"
+title: "Sync Inventory Data"
-subtitle: "Sync inventory data from SAP Business One to Takealot."
+subtitle: "Sync inventory data from SAP Business One to Takealot Marketplace."
 imageDestop: "/images/a21.png"
 imageDestopWidth: "849"
 imageMobile: "/images/a002.png"